 - Laneways that create a 'fronts to backs' layout (front addressed principle dwellings on one side and rear accessed garages on the other side) are to be avoided. - 7.
 All lots adjoining a laneway should utilise the laneway for vehicular / garage access. - 8.
 Passive surveillance along the laneway from the upper storey rooms or balconies of secondary dwellings, studio dwellings, principal dwelling or lofts over rear garages is encouraged.
 Ground floor habitable rooms on laneways are to be avoided unless they are located on external corners (laneway with a street) and face the street to take advantage of the residential street for an address, shown in Figure 16 as lane entry / street corner lots.
-Figure 16 indicates mid-lane lots and internal corner locations (lane with another lane) where ground floor habitable rooms in secondary dwellings or strata studios (marked 'S') are to be avoided.
+Figure 16 indicates mid-lane lots and internal corner locations (lane with another lane) where ground floor habitable rooms in secondary dwellings or strata studios (marked 'S') are to be avoided. - 9.
 A continuous run of secondary dwellings or strata studios along the lane is to be avoided, as it changes the character, purpose and function of the lane.
 No more than 25% of the lots adjoining lanes (excluding street corner lots with studio at the lane entry) are to have secondary dwellings or strata studios.
-See Figure 16.
+See Figure 16. - 10.

-- 9.1.
-All lot boundaries adjoining the lane are to be defined by fencing or built form.
-The garage setback to the lane is minimal (0.5m) to allow overhanging caves or balconics to remain in the lot without creating spaces where people park illegally in front of garages and / or on the laneway.
-Deeper balconics requiring larger garage setbacks (up to 2m) may be permitted occasionally along the laneway provided the application demonstrates how the setback space will not create an epportunity for illegal parking, such as the presence of a supporting pest or bollard. - 9.
 All lot boundaries adjoining the lane are to be defined by fencing or built form.
 The garage setback to the lane is minimal (0.5m) to allow overhanging eaves or balconies to remain in the lot without creating spaces where people park illegally in front of garages and / or on the laneway.
 Deeper balconies requiring larger garage setbacks (up to 2m) may be permitted occasionally along the laneway provided the application demonstrates how the setback space will not create an opportunity for illegal parking, such as the presence of a supporting post or bollard.